jaecheol-park/jaecheol-park.github.io/_ta/5_COMM337_UBC.md

 Description
 ======
 Introduction to object-oriented computer programming; computational thinking; program design; scripting; documentation techniques; file handling; database access; and web crawling techniques.
 Students will apply data structures and programming constructs to the development of business analytics and other related applications.
-Credit will be granted for only one of COMM 337 and CPSC 103.

 Instructor
 ======